Division Director - Human Services Department (#SP5 ) $68.31-$91.52 hourly / $11,840.17-$15,863.16 monthly / $142,084.80-$190,361.60 yearly

 Thorough knowledge of:

-- program planning, administration, coordination and evaluation.
+- Program planning, administration, coordination and evaluation.

-- the principles and practices of public administration.
+- The principles and practices of public administration.

-- the functions and services of the assigned division's programs.
+- The functions and services of the assigned division's programs.

-- the principles and practices of supervision, training and personnel management.
+- The principles and practices of supervision, training and personnel management.

 Working knowledge of:

-- local government organization and operations and of the interrelationships between County, Federal and State government and community organizations concerned with the delivery of the assigned division programs' services.
+- Local government organization and operations and of the interrelationships between County, Federal and State government and community organizations concerned with the delivery of the assigned division programs' services.

-- community needs and public and private community resources providing services related to the assigned division's programs.
+- Community needs and public and private community resources providing services related to the assigned division's programs.

-- budgeting and fiscal control, especially pertaining to the assigned division programs' services.
+- Budgeting and fiscal control, especially pertaining to the assigned division programs' services.

-- administrative problems and issues involved in the operation of a large division and agency.
+- Administrative problems and issues involved in the operation of a large division and agency.

-- the laws and regulations pertaining to programs included in the assigned division.
+- The laws and regulations pertaining to programs included in the assigned division.

-- current developments and trends in the assigned division programs' services field.
+- Current developments and trends in the assigned division programs' services field.

-- grant proposal writing and legislative processes related to developing funding sources may be required for some positions.
+- Grant proposal writing and legislative processes related to developing funding sources may be required for some positions.

 Some knowledge of:

-- the application of data processing to program operations.
+- The application of data processing to program operations.

-- contract negotiation and administration for some positions.
+- Contract negotiation and administration for some positions.

-- decentralized fiscal management for some positions.
+- Decentralized fiscal management for some positions.

 Ability to:

-Plan, organize, and direct, through subordinate managers and supervisors, the activities of a large staff engaged in the administration of the division programs;
+- Plan, organize, and direct, through subordinate managers and supervisors, the activities of a large staff engaged in the administration of the division programs.

-- Exercise initiative, ingenuity, and sound judgment to solve difficult administrative and personnel problems;
+- Exercise initiative, ingenuity, and sound judgment to solve difficult administrative and personnel problems.

-- analyze, interpret, and explain complex regulations, laws,
+- Analyze, interpret, and explain complex regulations, laws, court decisions and directives affecting division programs.

-- Evaluate programs;
+- Evaluate programs.

-- Express division positions effectively in oral and written form;
+- Express division positions effectively in oral and written form.

-- Develop and coordinate functions among division, departments and agencies;
+- Develop and coordinate functions among division, departments and agencies.

-- Establish and maintain effective working relationships with others;
+- Establish and maintain effective working relationships with others.

-- Interpret and explain division operations and programs to other departments, agencies and community groups;
+- Interpret and explain division operations and programs to other departments, agencies and community groups.

-- Speak effectively before groups;
+- Speak effectively before groups.

-- Prepare and monitor contracts and budgets;
+- Prepare and monitor contracts and budgets.

-- Provide professional consultation and program leadership;
+- Provide professional consultation and program leadership.

-- Train and orient staff;
+- Train and orient staff.

-- Develop, negotiate and monitor funding sources for some positions;
+- Develop, negotiate and monitor funding sources for some positions.

 - Direct a decentralized fiscal management component for some positions.

-Training and Experience: Any combination of training and experience which would provide the required knowledge and abilities is qualifying.
+Any combination of training and experience which would provide the required knowledge and abilities is qualifying.
 A typical way to obtain these knowledge and abilities would be:

-- Three years of responsible administrative or management experience which would demonstrate application or possession of the required knowledge and abilities listed above.
+Three years of responsible administrative or management experience which would demonstrate application or possession of the required knowledge and abilities listed above.

-- A Master's Degree in Business or Public Administration, Social Services or Social Work, or closely related field, may be substituted for one year of the required experience.
+A Master's Degree in Business or Public Administration, Social Services or Social Work, or closely related field, may be substituted for one year of the required experience.

 SPECIAL REQUIREMENTS